-Another recent development that challenges the traditional role of the teacher as an expert is research on brain-based learning.
+Another recent development that challenges the traditional role of the trainer as an expert is research on brain-based learning.
 Although still subject to some debate and controversy, the evidence supports the long-held belief that learners need to be actively involved in the learning process.
 This idea now appears to have some basis in fact.

-One might compare the traditional role of a teacher with that of a technician.
+One might compare the traditional role of a trainer with that of a technician.
 With extensive knowledge of a given area and the skills needed to put that knowledge to use, they attack the problem of learning in the classroom.

 While it makes sense that those on the front lines of education should have a greater role in shaping curriculum decisions and other aspects of improving contemporary education, what about their role in the classroom itself.
-Given what we know today, should we be thinking of teachers as leaders?
+Given what we know today, should we be thinking of trainers and teachers as leaders?

-If you searched for great leaders throughout history, you will not find many teachers on the list.
+If you searched for great leaders throughout history, you will not find many teachers or trainers on the list.
 What you find are military and political leaders, business leaders, and religious and social leaders.
 Where are the teachers?

 The answer lies partly within the traditional confusion over differentiating leaders from managers.
 Managers have hierarchical authority over groups of people and by virtue of that fact; many have considered them to be leaders.
 In reality, there is a huge difference.